 Before I had my first child, one of my worries was wondering what would happen when I actually brought the baby home from the hospital.
-Would we have everything we needed for the baby?
+We didn’t know what a newborn baby needs.
 Was our house even baby-friendly?
 What would I need for my new baby?
 We had no idea how to get the house ready for a newborn baby.

 I had spent a lot of time planning what I needed in my hospital bag and what I would need as a new mum for myself but hadn’t given much thought to the practical things needed for a baby and to make my life easier in the first few days after I came home from the hospital.
 I didn’t know much about how to prepare for a baby.

 Now, after having two babies, I thought I’d share some of the things you need for a baby and what I did at home to get the house ready for a Newborn Baby.
 Bringing baby home is so exciting and knowing you’re prepared in advance really helps.

 1. Clean the house

 I’ll start with a pretty obvious one but if you’re physically able to, try and give the house a really good clean from top to bottom.
 After the birth you might be physically incapable of doing much cleaning the house before baby arrives.
 You’ll certainly be time-poor so if you have the opportunity to get the house in shape beforehand, do so.
 A clean house is pretty essential when getting ready for baby.
 (Read on for my preparing for baby checklist).

 When a friend or family member asks if you need any help after you’ve had the baby, say YES.
 Hand them a duster :)